bluelhf/Sprint/README.md

 ## I've found a bug!
 How do I report it?

 It's very simple!
-Just go to the [Issues](https://github.com/bluelhf/Sprint/issues) tab and create a new issue!
+Just go to the [Issues](https://github.com/bluelhf/Sprint/issues) tab and create a new issue!"